aclai-lab/ModalAssociationRules.jl/docs/src/getting-started.md

 apply!(miner::Miner, X::AbstractDataset)
 ```

 The mining call returns an [`ARule`](@ref) generator.
-Since the extracted rules could be several, it's up to you to collect all the rules in a step or analyze them lazily, collecting them one at a time.
+Since the extracted rules could be several, it's up to you to collect all the rules in a step or arule_analysis them lazily, collecting them one at a time.
 You can also call the mining function ignoring it's return value, and then generate the rules later by calling the following.

 ```@docs
 generaterules!(miner::Miner)